Got a Ripe Banana? Turn It Into These 5-Minute Dog Treats

 Prep Time: 10 min | Cook Time: 15 min | Makes: ~20 cookies

-These pair perfectly with other homemade 3-ingredient dog treats if you want a whole little treat station going.
+They go perfectly with the other homemade 3-ingredient dog treats.
+You can put out a little treat station.

 📸 Photo credit: Instagram @pansinopets